bytecodealliance/wasmtime/cranelift/docs/langref.rst

     :arg iN/bool x: Value to test.
     :arg EBB: Destination extended basic block.
+    :arg args...: Zero or more arguments passed to EBB.
     :result: None.

 .. inst:: br_table x, JT

     Jump table branch.

-    Use ``x`` as an index into the jump table ``JT``.
+    Use ``x`` as an unsigned index into the jump table ``JT``.
 If a jump table entry is found, branch to the corresponding EBB.
 If no entry was found fall through to the next instruction.

     Note that this branch instruction can't pass arguments to the targeted blocks.
 Split critical edges as needed to work around this.